 The maturity date of the July 2018 Eagle Note was July 13, 2019.
-The Company is currently in discussions with Eagle Equities to extend the maturity date.
-The July 2018 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the Note.
+The July 2018 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the sixmonth anniversary of the Note.

 Additionally, Eagle Equities has the option to convert all or any amount of the principal face amount of the July 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
 Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
-The July 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$50,000 put premium.
-The Company has recorded \$14,860 of accrued interest and the total principal outstanding under the July 2018 Eagle Note was \$75,000 as of December 31, 2019.
+The July 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$50,000 put premium of which \$50,000 was released to additional paid in capital following the full conversion of the note.
+The Company has recorded \$0 of accrued interest and the total principal outstanding under the July 2018 Eagle Note was \$0 as of March 31, 2020 following conversion of \$75,000 of principal and \$9,300 of accrued interest during the nine months to March 31, 2020.
 The Company had the right to prepay the July 2018 Eagle Note with certain penalties until January 9, 2019.
 No prepayment was made as of such date.
-As a result, the July 2018 Eagle Note is now convertible.
+As a result, the July 2018 Eagle Note was convertible.

 Upon an event of default, principal and accrued interest will become immediately due and payable under the notes.
 Additionally, upon an event of default, both notes will accrue interest at a default interest rate of 24% per annum or the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.
+In April 2020, Eagle Equities agreed to waive the 24% default interest on this note.